rdaly525/coreir/doc/GettingStarted.md

 `>cd tutorial/hellocounter`

-## HelloModuleSugar
+## HelloModule

-Open `hellomodulesugar.cpp`
+Open `hellomodule.cpp`

-Now go through this code line by line.
-This is creating the exact same module as before but in a more succinct way (hence the syntax sugar).
-Compile this by doing:
+This file has a description in comments of how to create a module.
+This is the 'sugar'ed version of the IR.
+You can compile and run this by doing:

 ```
 >make build/hellomodulesugar
 >./build/hellomodulesugar
 ```

-## HelloModule
+## HelloModule Desgar

-Open `hellomodule.cpp`.
+Open `hellomodule_desugar.cpp`.
 Go through the code step by step.
 This should introduce you to creating types, creating modules, instantiating Modules/Generators, and connecting things together.
 To compile simply do:

 ```